Measles Outbreak 2026: What Every Adult Needs to Know Right Now

 If You Were Born Before 1957

 You're considered immune.
-People born before 1957 grew up during the pre-vaccine era when measles was widespread, and the CDC considers them to have natural immunity from likely prior infection.
+People born before 1957 grew up during the pre-vaccine era when measles was widespread.
+The CDC considers them to have natural immunity from likely prior infection.
 You don't need to do anything here.

 If You Were Born Between 1957 and 1967

 This is the group with the most potential uncertainty.
 Measles vaccines first became available in 1963, but between 1963 and 1967, some children received an early inactivated (killed) measles vaccine that turned out to be far less effective than the live vaccine.
-Less than one million people received it, but if you're in this age group and don't have clear documentation of which vaccine you received — or if your records are unclear — it's worth talking to your doctor about getting one dose of the current MMR vaccine.
+If you're in this age group and don't have clear documentation of which vaccine you received, it's worth talking to your doctor about getting one dose of the current MMR vaccine.

 If You Were Born Between 1968 and 1989

 During this period, the standard was one dose of the live measles vaccine.
 For most adults in this group, one documented dose is considered sufficient for presumptive immunity.
-However, before 1989, two doses were not yet the standard — so people born before 1989 may have only received one shot.
-If you're a healthcare worker, international traveler, college student, or someone at higher exposure risk, a second dose is recommended if you only have documentation of one.
+However, if you're a healthcare worker, international traveler, college student, or someone at higher exposure risk, a second dose is recommended if you only have documentation of one.

 If You Were Born After 1989